alexeyinkin/eb-1a/1-process/README.md

    with a courier in a few days.
-   Otherwise, if they were in doubt, they could have given me the passport back and take more time for an additional security check (euphemistically known as *'administrative processing'*).
+   Otherwise, if they were in doubt, they could have given me the passport back and taken more time for an additional security check (euphemistically known as *'administrative processing'*).
    It takes weeks to months, sometimes over a year.
-   I could also have completely failed the interview and be rejected even after the petition approval, although this is rare.
+   I could also have completely failed the interview and been rejected even after the petition approval, although this is rare.
 10. I arrived in the United States before my immigrant visa expired.
     When my immigrant visa was stamped at the border
     I officially became a lawful permanent resident of the United States.
-    My visa with the stamp is the legal equivalent of the green card for the first year.
+    My visa with the stamp is the legal equivalent of a green card for the first year.
 11. I should receive a Social Security Number (SSN) card and the green card by physical mail after some time and update this article.

 If I was in the United States already
-(tourist, work visa, studying, asylum, etc.), the petition steps would the same, but after the approval of the petition the process is different, it's called *'the adjustment of status'*
+(tourist, work visa, studying, asylum, etc.), the petition steps would be the same, but after the approval of the petition the process is different, it's called *'the adjustment of status'*